-This is a relatively recent addition to the Petunia range and is generally treated as a half hardy perennial in the UK.
+These are a relatively recent addition to the Petunia range and they are generally treated as a half hardy perennial in the UK.

-They are quite tolerant to wind and rain and provided they are deadheaded regularly, they will flower until the onset of frost, after which, they should be lifted, potted up, and placed under the greenhouse bench for the winter.
+They are quite tolerant to wind and rain, and provided they are deadheaded regularly, the profusion of self coloured and veined flowers will flower until the onset of frost, after which, they should be lifted, potted up, and placed under the greenhouse bench for the winter.

 Surfinia © is a registered trademark, and as such propagation is technically illegal, however it is generally assumed that one can propagate plants for their own use.

 To encourage bushier growth,pinch out the growing tip just above a leaf joint at planting out time.

 Aim to leave 2-3 pairs of leaves.

 If growing from purchased plug plants it is often worth while if the plants are large enough, to pinch out the growing tip and reroot it / them in a propagator to increase stock.(see method below)

 If planting in containers one plant should be sufficient for containers up to 200mm (8") diameter, larger containers may require 3-5 plants.